Pfern/Oneida_Genomics_Workshop/Program.md

-# ONEIDA - Genomics Training Course
+# ONEIDA - Genomics Workshop
 From reads to results